ameenvga/MJoffline/README.md

 # Malayala Jalakam 2.0.1

-An offline malayalam unicode typing tool with extended other features.
+An offline malayalam unicode typing tool with extended features.
 An electron project